dart-lang/language/working/0125-static-immutability/feature-specification.md

 ## Javascript

-Currently, isolates are not supported in Javascript.
+There are no issues with supporting immutable objects on the web, but the ability to support communication between isolates is limited.
+Currently, isolates are not supported at all in Javascript.
 If we revisit that, we are unlikely to be able to support this in full on the web.
 It is possible that we may be able to define a subset of immutable objects which can be implemented as a layer over shared typed data buffers.